 We can arrange all services for our client.
 However, we suggest our clients arrange international flights on their own.
 We are ready to provide an assistant for international flight bookings too.

 The best trekking season starts from mid-September to mid-December.
 March-May is regarded as the second-best season for trekking.
 You can trek in Upper Mustang, Upper Dolpo, Tsum Valley, and Tibet from June to August.
-As these areas lie in the rain shadow area, trekking is possible there even during monsoon.
+As these areas lie in the rain shadow area, trekking is possible even during monsoon.

 We only choose hotels and lodges that serve hygienic food.
 Similarly, our support staffers follow strict sanitary standards in our camps.
 ‘Health is Wealth’ has always remained our motto.
 Our lodges serve boiling or purified water to our clients.